22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 Both the 22 LR and 22 WMR have very little felt recoil, though the 22 LR has less.

-When fired from a 6-pound rifle, a 22 LR has around 0.19 ft-lbs of free recoil energy; less than one third that of 22 WMR at 0.62 ft-lbs.
+When fired from a 6-pound rifle, a 22 LR generates around 0.19 ft-lbs of free recoil energy; less than one-third that of 22 WMR, at 0.62 ft-lbs.

 Despite this apparent disparity, no one would argue that 22 WMR has high recoil.
-Both rimfire cartridges register less than 1 ft-lb of free recoil.
-That’s negligible, which is why the majority of shooters will have no problem handling 22 WMR.
+Both rimfire cartridges register less than 1.00 ft-lb of free recoil.
+That’s negligible, which is why most shooters have no problem handling 22 WMR despite it having more recoil than the 22 LR.

 Muzzle Velocity

-The 22 Mag is the clear winner in terms of downrange performance.
+The 22 Mag is the clear winner in terms of ballistic performance.
 It dominates the 22 LR in terms of muzzle velocity, kinetic energy, and trajectory.

-Many manufacturers offer both cartridges with a variety of bullet weights.
+Many manufacturers load both cartridges with a variety of bullet weights.
 For this example, we will compare CCI Mini-Mag 22 LR 40 grain CPRN and CCI Maxi-Mag 22 WMR JHP.

-For its size, the 22 LR has a respectable muzzle velocity of 1,235 fps.
-However, it simply cannot keep up with the larger 22 Magnum's higher 1,875 fps muzzle velocity.
+For its size, the 22 LR has a respectable 1,235 fps muzzle velocity.
+However, it simply cannot keep up with the larger 22 Magnum's higher muzzle velocity of 1,875 fps.

-Some varieties of 22 LR ammo push the limits of the cartridge's muzzle velocity, such as CCI Stinger which fires a 32 grain bullet at 1,640 fps.
-Even so, a Hornady Varmint Express 22 WMR 30 grain V-MAX significantly outshines CCI Stinger with its substantially higher 2,200 fps muzzle velocity.
+Some varieties of 22 LR ammo push the limits of the cartridge's muzzle velocity, such as CCI Stinger, which fires a 32 grain bullet at 1,640 fps.
+Even so, a Hornady Varmint Express 22 WMR 30 grain V-MAX significantly outshines CCI Stinger with its 2,200 fps muzzle velocity.

 Muzzle Energy

-Like velocity, the larger 22 WMR Maxi-Mag can dish out over double the muzzle energy of the 22 LR Mini-Mag, 312 ft-lbs vs 135 foot-pounds, respectively.
+The CCI Maxi-Mag 22 WMR can dish out over twice as much muzzle energy as the CCI Mini-Mag 22 LR: 312 ft-lbs vs. 135 ft-lbs, respectively.

 That amount of kinetic energy out of a rimfire round is rather impressive, which is why many varmint hunters favor the 22 WMR over the 22 LR for larger critters like coyotes and groundhogs.